Canva Review — All the Pros and Cons

 • add regularly-used graphics

-On paid-for plans, you can create multiple brand kits (100 on the ‘Canva Pro’ plan, and 300 on ‘Canva for Teams’).
+On paid-for plans, you can create multiple brand kits (1,000 on both the ‘Canva Pro’ and ‘Canva Teams’ plans).

 Once your brand kit is in place, whenever you’re creating in Canva, you can apply or add any of these brand assets to your design.